-Redundancy Solicitors Nottingham
+Redundancy Solicitor Nottingham

 Redundancies are unfortunate but all too common within the workplace, especially in the current economic climate.
-Yet it is important to remember that a redundancy has arisen because your job no longer ceases to exist rather than through any fault of your own.
+Yet it is important to remember that redundancy has arisen because your job no longer ceases to exist rather than through any fault of your own.

-For example, because they are relocating or closing the business, new technology has rendered your role obsolete, the job you were originally employed for no longer exists, or the company is looking to reduce costs by letting go of staff.
+For example, because they are relocating or closing the business or new technology has rendered your role obsolete.
+Potentially, the job you were originally employed for no longer exists.
+Or it could be that the company is looking to reduce costs by letting go of staff.

-By seeking legal advice when you are facing redundancy we can ensure that your employer has fairly selected you for redundancy and given meaningful consideration to any alternatives to redundancy, as well as making sure you receive what you are entitled to.
-Click here to find out about our Employment Fees.
+By seeking legal advice when you are facing redundancy we can ensure that your employer has fairly selected you for redundancy and given meaningful consideration to any alternatives to redundancy, as well as making sure you receive what you are entitled to.Explore Employment Law Fees

 We can advise and guide you on the following:

 - Redundancy Consultation